canonical/charm-cloudsupport/README.md

 ```sh
 juju deploy cloudsupport
 ```
-Set up OpenStack connection params by providing yaml-formatted string with one cloud named `cloud1`:
+Set up OpenStack connection params by providing yaml-formatted string with one cloud named `cloud1`.
+For safety it is **strongly** advised to utilize an administrative project, separate from production workload projects.

 ```sh
 cat clouds.yaml